Grade 2 Spelling Lists can be found at Spelling City.

 The Visual Arts Department promotes artistic development, fosters development of visual literacy, critical thinking skills, intellectual risktaking and lifelong learning.
 The curriculum is currently being revised using the National Core Arts Standards (NCAS) as a foundation.
 The program is grounded in developing student-centered experiences that promote meaningful discourse.

 Understanding The Creative Process through the Visual Arts

 Connecting / Exploring Culture through Concept and Skill

-- Learn about portraits and self-portraits; creating space
+- Learn about autobiographical art, portraits and self-portraits; creating space

 - Learn about the elements and principles of art such as shape, line and color as well as color theory and line directionality